Bribery and Anti-Fraud Policy

 - engage in any activity that might lead to a breach of this policy.

-Visual Management Systems Ltd does not make, and will not accept, facilitation payments or kickbacks of any kind.
+Veracity Solutions Ltd does not make, and will not accept, facilitation payments or kickbacks of any kind.
 Facilitation payments are typically small, unofficial payments made to secure or expedite a routine government action by a government official.
 They are not commonly paid in the UK, but do occur in some other jurisdictions where the Company may sell its products.
 This permission does not include the use of a recognised fast track procedure which is open to all on payment of a fee.

 If you are asked to make a payment on the Company's behalf, you should always be mindful of what the payment is for and whether the amount requested is proportionate to the goods or services provided.
 You should always ask for an invoice and a receipt which details the reason for the payment.
 If you have any suspicions, concerns or queries regarding a payment, you should raise these with your line manager.